wejhead/RObU/README.md

 # RObU
+### In development.

 Physical modelling of Rigid-body sounds in Unity.

-Implementation of real-time modal synthesis algorithms as proposed by (http://www.cs.ubc.ca/~kvdoel/publications/thesis.pdf, among others) in Unity.
+The goal of this project was implementation of real-time modal synthesis algorithms as proposed by (http://www.cs.ubc.ca/~kvdoel/publications/thesis.pdf, among others) in Unity.
+The project is currently on hold, working on a standalone implementation before moving t to Unity.
+This project as of now uses the included .ro files and performs additive synthesis based on the generated files.
+See "Preprocessing" on generating your own files.

 ## Preprocessing